partimeVillain/lab1/index.md

 ```
 makegame(true);
 ```
 ### But where is the fun in that?
-Just like the Chief alawys says:
+Just like the Chief always says:
 >Don't wish it were easier, wish you were better. - Chief, Animal Crossing
 ### *Animal Crossing* is game very similiar to [Stardew Valley](4), and Liu's on going project to develop something just like it.